donskytech/dht22-weather-station-python-flask-socketio/README.md

 # DHT22-Weather-Station-Python-Flask-Socketio
-A DHT Weather Station project using Python, Flask, Flask-SocketIO, and Bootstrap that displays real-time temperature and humidity sensor readings
+A DHT Weather Station project using Python, Flask, Flask-SocketIO, and Bootstrap that displays real-time temperature and humidity sensor readings using your Raspberry Pi
 ![Featured Image - DHT22 Weather Station With Python, Flask, Flask-SocketIO](https://user-images.githubusercontent.com/69466026/236615315-5a7bba1c-9712-48bd-8718-29039850d655.jpg)

 ## Writeup